NBA Trade Rumors: Sixers Could Engage In A Three-Team Deal With Wizards And Suns To Acquire Bradley Beal

-Despite failing in their pursuit of a big name during the 2018 NBA offseason, the Philadelphia 76ers didn’t give up and remain hopeful that they could land a legitimate NBA superstar on the trade market.
-On November 12, the Sixers got an early Christmas gift when they succeeded to acquire Jimmy Butler from Minnesota Timberwolves.
+Despite failing in their pursuit of a big name during the 2018 NBA offseason, the Philadelphia 76ers didn’t give up and remained hopeful that they could land a legitimate NBA superstar on the trade market.
+On November 12, the Sixers got an early Christmas gift when they acquired Jimmy Butler from the Minnesota Timberwolves.

-The arrival of Jimmy Butler has undeniably improved the Sixers’ performance on both ends of the floor and legitimized their chance of contending for the NBA championship title in the 2018-19 NBA season.
+The arrival of Jimmy Butler has undeniably improved the 76ers’ performance on both ends of the floor and legitimized their chance of contending for the NBA championship in the 2018-19 NBA season.
 However, it seems like the Sixers are not yet done in upgrading their roster.
 They still have a plethora of trade assets to acquire another superstar that is currently available on the trading block.

-According to Dan Favale of Bleacher Report, one of the potential trade targets for the Sixers is Bradley Beal of the Washington Wizards.
+According to Dan Favale of Bleacher Report, one of the potential trade targets for the 76ers is Bradley Beal of the Washington Wizards.
 To acquire Beal, Favale suggested that the Sixers could engage in a three-team trade with the Wizards and the Phoenix Suns.
-In the proposed trade scenario, the Sixers will acquire Beal and Kelly Oubre Jr., the Suns get Markelle Fultz and Thomas Bryant, and the Wizards will receive Wilson Chandler, Josh Jackson, Elie Okobo, Zhaire Smith, a 2019 first-round pick, and a 2019 second-round pick.
+In the proposed trade scenario, the Sixers would acquire Beal and Kelly Oubre, Jr., the Suns get Markelle Fultz and Thomas Bryant, and the Wizards will receive Wilson Chandler, Josh Jackson, Elie Okobo, Zhaire Smith, a 2019 first-round pick, and a 2019 second-round pick.
 The deal works on ESPN‘s NBA Trade Machine.

 Wizards' Bradley Beal drawing a lot more interest in trade talks than teammate John Wall, per reporthttps://t.co/OD29G2JccQ pic.twitter.com/ANfyuV3vE9